evertonstz/nitroslim/README.md

 nitroslim
 =========
+Changelog:
+0.7 - now you can set random wallpapers.
+You can cron it too.

 Sync new Nitrogen wallpaper with Slim/Slimlock.
 This will put some blur (blur radius is changeble) and will crop to your aspect ratio.